 '''

-smmap.util.align to mmap(num, round up)
+smmap.util.align_to_mmap(num, round_up)

+'''

 Align the given integer number to the closest page offset, which usually is 4096 bytes.

-Parameters round_up - if True, the next higher multiple of page size is used, otherwise the lower

-page_size will be used (i.e. if True, 1 becomes 4096, otherwise it becomes 0)
+Parameters round_up - if True, the next higher multiple of page size is used, otherwise the lower page size will be used (i.e. if True, 1 becomes 4096, otherwise it becomes 0)

 Returns num rounded to closest page

+'''

 smmap.util.is_64_bit()

+'''

 Returns True if the system is 64 bit.
 Otherwise it can be assumed to be 32 bit

+'''

+class smmap.util.buffer(object[, offset[, size]])

+'''

+Create a new buffer object which references the given object.
+The buffer will reference a slice of the target object from the start of the object (or at the specified offset).
+The slice will extend to the end of the target object (or with the specified size).

+'''

 class smmap.util.MapWindow(offset, size)

+'''

 Utility type which is used to snap windows towards each other, and to adjust their size

+'''

 align()

+'''

 Assures the previous window area is contained in the new one

+'''

 extend_left_to (window, max_size)

+'''

-Adjust the offset to start where the given window on our left ends if possible, but don't make yourself
+Adjust the offset to start where the given window on our left ends if possible, but don't make yourself larger than max_size.

-larger than max size.
 The resize will assure that the new window still contains the old window area

+'''

 extend_right_to (window, max_size)

+'''

-Adjust the size to make our window end where the right window begins, but don't get larger than max_size
+Adjust the size to make our window end where the right window begins, but don't get larger than max size

+'''

 classmethod from_region(region)

+'''

 Returns new window from a region

+'''

+ofs

 ofs_end()

+size

+'''

 class smmap.util.MapRegion(path_or_fd, ofs, size, flags=0)

 Defines a mapped region of memory, aligned to pagesizes

 Note: deallocates used region automatically on destruction

 buffer()

+9.3.
+Exceptions 25

+'''

 Returns a buffer containing the memory

 client_count()

 Returns number of clients currently using this region

-includes ofs (ofs)
+includes_ofs(ofs)

 Returns True if the given offset can be read in our mapped region

-increment_client_count (ofs=1)
+increment client count(ofs=1)

 Adjust the usage count by the given positive or negative offset.
 If usage count equals 0, we will auto-

 release our resources :return: True if we released resources, False otherwise.
 In the latter case, we can still

 be used

 map()

 Returns a memory map containing the memory

 ofs_begin()

 Returns absolute byte offset to the first byte of the mapping

-'''

-9.3.
-Utilities 25

-'''
+ofs end()

 Returns Absolute offset to one byte beyond the mapping into the file

 release()

 Release all resources this instance might hold.
 Must only be called if there usage_count() is zero

 size()

 Returns total size of the mapped region in bytes

+class smmap.util.MapRegionList(path_or_fd)

-class smmap.util.MapRegionList(path_or_fd) List of MapRegion instances associating a path with a list of regions.
+List of MapRegion instances associating a path with a list of regions.

 file_size()

 Returns size of file we manager

 path_or_fd()

-Returns path or file descriptor we are attached to '''
+Returns path or file descriptor we are attached to

+'''